 If applicable, describe any additional information, such as observation of a NUPIC Audit.]

 The results of the inspection are summarized below.
 Only Sections with findings should be listed individually here.
-If there are findings, include the paragraph under “Other Inspection Areas” with the heading “Inspection Areas.”
+If there are no findings, only include the paragraph under “Other Inspection Areas” with the heading titled “Inspection Areas.”
+A section for 10 CFR Part 21 should be included separately, regardless of the absence of findings.

-(Section Title, e.g., )
+(Section Title, e.g., Design Control)

 [Reiterate the Conclusion from the Report Details Section.]